-Performance incentives will be based upon the appointing authority's evaluation of an employee's performance.
-A performance incentive of one (1) step in the salary range may be given to an employee who has received an overall performance evaluation of "Acceptable" or better on the employee's merit anniversary date.
-The first day of the pay period following the satisfactory completion of the probationary period will constitute an employee's merit anniversary date, unless the employee enters the pay range above the minimum rate of pay, in which case the merit anniversary date will be the first day of the pay period following completion of one (1) year of service in the position.
+(A) Performance incentives will be based upon the appointing authority's evaluation of an employee's performance.
+A performance incentive of one (1) step in the salary range may be given to an employee whose most recent evaluation for the period covering the performance incentive provides for an overall performance evaluation of "Acceptable" or better, as of the employee's anniversary date.

+(B) The first day following the satisfactory completion of the probationary period will constitute an employee's merit anniversary date, unless the employee enters the pay range above the minimum rate of pay, in which case the merit anniversary date will be the first day following completion of one (1) year of service in the position.

-Steps (b), (c), (d), (e) and (f) of the salary range will be used for performance incentives where an employee has demonstrated satisfactory service of a progressively greater value to the State.
-Unless the Employer takes an affirmative action to deny a merit or increase service step through a performance evaluation, the employee will be considered to have "good or better service" and eligible for a step increase on their merit anniversary date.
+(C) Steps (b), (c), (d), (e) and (f) of the salary range will be used for performance incentives where an employee has demonstrated satisfactory service of a progressively greater value to the State.